-Blue and white pottery (called sometsuke in Japanese) is made by painting designs on white bisque fired pottery with a cobalt-rich pigment known as gosu or zaffer.
-It is then coated with a transparent glaze and glaze fired.
-This technique has been used in China since the Yuan Dynasty (around the 12th century).
+Blue and white porcelain (sometsuke) is made by painting blue underglaze decorations on white bisque-fired pottery using a cobalt-rich pigment known as zaffer (gosu).
+The piece is then coated with a transparent glaze and fired.
+This technique for making blue and white porcelain has been used in China since around the twelfth century during the Yuan Dynasty.

-The pigment, zaffer is black or brown before firing, but it turns a beautiful deep blue during glaze firing.
-The subtle differences in color resulting from the artist's brushstrokes or variations in pigment thickness are part of what makes blue and white ware so enchanting.
+Although zaffer is black or brown before firing, the pigment turns into a beautiful indigo blue when fired.
+The subtle differences in color resulting from the artist’s brushstrokes and variations in pigment thickness are central to the appeal of blue and white porcelain.

 1.A rough sketch is drawn on the piece with a pencil.